Napier-Project-2024/Codebase/README.md

 # Hexasense API v0.1

-This repository contains the component parts of the prototype implementation of a proprioception system for the Vincross HEXA robot.
+This repository contains the component parts of the prototype implementation of a proprioception system for the Vincross HEXA robot.<br>
 This project is developed by Group Project Team 104 on behalf of the We Are Robots Lab at Edinburgh Napier University as part of the Group Project Module 2023-24.
 <br>
 <br>